Possible Hints of Sterile Neutrinos in Recent Measurements of the Hubble Parameter: Acknowledgements

 \section{Acknowledgements}

-This work was supported in part by the U.S. Department of Energy (DOE) Grant No. DE-SC0009937 A.K. also acknowledges support by the World Premier International Research Center Initiative (WPI), MEXT, Japan.
-V.T. would like to thank Aspen Center for Physics for hospitality, where part of the work was done.
+This work was supported in part by the U.S. Department of Energy (DOE) Grant No. DE-SC0009937.
+A.K. and V.T. also acknowledge support by the World Premier International Research Center Initiative (WPI), MEXT, Japan.
+A.K. and V.T. thank Aspen Center for Physics, which is supported by National Science Foundation grant PHY-1607611.